spyderbat/eval/guidebook/src/end_to_end/README.md

 ```sh
 while true; do echo -n "$ "; read -r CMD || break; cc exec -sit $CTR bash -c "$CMD"; done; echo
 ```

+> **Note:**
+>
+> Keep this fake terminal running for the next exploitation steps, as they assume you are running each command in the payroll pod.

 ### Exploitation